Do you spend more than you need to on groceries? I know I did. And what about 2 people?

 - Potatoes and vegetables (usually a green veggie like broccoli)

 - Burgers and a side salad

-By balancing out how much you spend on meals, you can help keep costs lower.
+By balancing out how much you spend on meals and including several cheaper meals in your menu plan, you can help keep costs lower.

 Shop the Sales